Expand all

 Decompression therapy (DRS or VAX-D)

-Decompression therapy commonly known as DRS or VAX-D is considered experimental treatment and is not covered by the WCB.
+Decompression therapy commonly known as DRS (decompression, reduction, stabilization) or VAX-D (vertebral axial decompression) is a non-surgical intervention and form of mechanical spinal traction.
+There is insufficient evidence to support the use of decompression therapy, and it is not covered by WCB.
 The decision maker can deny the treatment without a medical consultant review.

 |